Dialogue Education Essentials: Well-Researched Content (WHAT)

 Our work in design, using the 8 Steps of Design, is demanding.
 The most demanding step, I have always found, is selecting the most appropriate content (WHAT) for the learners (WHO) in their current situation (WHY), noting the time available for the learning (WHEN) and the place and space in which the learning will take place (WHERE).
 I feel deeply that well-researched content – the WHAT – is indeed a Dialogue Education Essential.

 Dialogue Education is based on empirical evidence, on the hard research done in the fields of epistemology, psychology, biology, anthropology, theology, sociology.
 That means our daily bread is earned as much by research and study as by designing, teaching and evaluating.
 Dialogue Education must be an open system, ready to change when new knowledge invites such change.
 Our life as educators is an ongoing research agenda, building a developing resource for educators that will not look the same in the year 2113, or even in 2023!

-And, to help you out with this challenge, my colleague Darlene Goetzman has written a terrific chapter (download it here for free!) about how to select the "best" content for your learning event in her helpful, downloadable coaching guide, Dialogue Education Step by Step: A Guide for Designing Exceptional Learning Events.
+And, to help you out with this challenge, my colleague Darlene Goetzman has written a terrific chapter about how to select the “best” content for your learning event in her helpful coaching guide, Dialogue Education Step by Step: A Guide for Designing Exceptional Learning Events.

 Join Jane Vella October 24-27, 2013 at the International Dialogue Education Institute for her plenary session, The Biology of Learning.